We crack up.

 If pain + distance = comedy than it would follow that death + distance is about as funny as it gets.

 Consider Shakespeare.
 How did you know the play was a tragedy?
 Somebody died: Ceasar, Hamlet, Romeo and Juliet.
 How did you know it was a comedy?
 You thought somebody died but they were really alive the whole time!
 Much Ado About Nothing, Midsummer Night’s Dream and The Comedy of Errors.

-Humor and relief
+Death Humor and Relief

 For all death gives humor in material, humor gives right back in the form of relief.
 Humor at a funeral is like a cool breeze in the desert—a merciful gap in the pain.
 Just after my brother’s untimely death, we found ourselves laughing about the time he accidentally set the toaster on fire in a misguided juice-thawing incident.
 We were in stitches—on the way to his funeral.
 Does this make us terrible people?
 Possibly.
 But it’s the only moment from that horrific day I can look back upon and smile.
 If we hadn’t laughed at that moment, we may well have exploded.

 The great Buddhist meditation masters radiate this truth.